moby/moby/docs/reference/commandline/commit.md

 export a working dataset to another server.
 Generally, it is better to use Dockerfiles to manage your images in a documented and maintainable way.

+The commit operation will not include any data contained in volumes mounted inside the container.

 By default, the container being committed and its processes will be paused while the image is committed.
 This reduces the likelihood of encountering data corruption during the process of creating the commit.
 If this behavior is